rbhavitha/Predicting-Diabetes-Likelihood-Using-Machine-Learning-/README.md

 -Accuracy Comparison Of Models :
 ![jn3](https://github.com/rbhavitha/Predicting-Diabetes-Likelihood-Using-Machine-Learning-/assets/71348485/4d09d7c9-f793-422d-b6c1-79de7489807f)

-*Random Forest and Decision Tree models perform best for this data set.
+*Random Forest and Decision Tree models perform best for this data set with an accuracy of 97.17%